noiz-group/noiz/docs/content/tutorials/step_by_step.rst

 -p is the cartesian cross-correlations parameter identifier, -b is the batch size.
+-c is an option allowing to choose the component pair to use (ZZ, EE, NN, EZ, EN, NZ, NE, ZE,ZN).

 The cartesian cross-correlations results are stored in the database (table: crosscorrelation_cartesiannew):